How Timezone Works in the UI

 Cart promotion listing page

-Member Care displays dates and times in the organization timezone by default.
-Unlike other modules, you can also select a different timezone using the timezone dropdown during a session.
+In addition, on Member care, you can also select a different timezone using the timezone dropdown during a session.
 Available timezones are populated from the supported timezones configured in your organization settings.

 This allows support teams to view timestamps in the customer's local context when required.